FactorPrism®

 For Provider Finance

 AR aging and yield decomposition.
 Find out whether DSO drift is a payer-mix story, a coding story, or a workflow story—before the next board meeting.
-Quarterly questions answered in an afternoon.
+Answer quarterly AR-aging questions far faster than assembling the cross-cut analysis by hand.

 Built for Healthcare Data

 FactorPrism® runs natively inside your Snowflake account—PHI never leaves your environment, and no model training happens on your data.
 The engine works on standard 837/835 schemas, CCLF files, and any star-schema warehouse fact table with payer, provider, code, and date dimensions.
-Connect, point it at the table, and ask in plain English.
+Connect, point it at the table, and get a plain-language explanation of what drove the change—no query language, modeling, or dashboard-building required.

 What’s really driving your denial rate—or your medical cost trend?